 Note: Disengage all latches, release tabs, or locks on cable connectors when you disconnect cables from the system board.
 Failing to release them before removing the cables will damage the cable sockets on the system board, which are fragile.
 Any damage to the cable sockets might require replacing the system board.

 VGA connector

-Use the section to understand the cable routing for the VGA connector on the left rack latch.
+Use this section to understand the cable routing for the video graphic adapter (VGA) connector.

 Note: The VGA connector is available on some models.